devyanighildiyal/Pairs-Game/README.md

 # Pairs-Game
-Developed an innovative game using Python programming language
+Developed an innovative  Python game for my high school project, skillfully crafting its mechanics using fundamental concepts like if-else statements.